 Some of our hospitals operate in primary service areas where they compete with one other hospital.
 One of our hospitals competes with more than one other hospital in its primary service area.
 Some of these competing hospitals use equipment and services more specialized than those available at our hospitals.
 In addition, some of the hospitals that compete with us are owned by tax-supported governmental agencies or not-for-profit entities supported by endowments and charitable contributions.
 These hospitals can make capital expenditures without paying sales, property and income taxes.
-We also face competition from other specialized care providers, including outpatient surgery, orthopedic, oncology, and diagnostic centers.

-The number and quality of the physicians on a hospital's staff is an important factor in a hospital's competitive advantage.
+We also face competition from other specialized care providers, including outpatient surgery, orthopedic, oncology, and diagnostic centers. important factor in a hospital's competitive advantage.
 Physicians decide whether a patient is admitted to the hospital and the procedures to be performed.
 Admitting physicians may be on the medical staffs of other hospitals in addition to those of our hospitals.
 We attempt to attract our physicians' patients to our hospitals by offering quality services and facilities, convenient locations, and state-of-the-art equipment.